 - Number of designs.
 Regardless of how many designs you may provide, I suggest using the words “up to x designs.”
 Let’s say it’s “up to three designs.”
 If you create two awesome designs, you’re not obligated to provide a third.
 Plus, if you said you’d provide three and didn’t use the words “up to,” the client may ask to pay less because you didn’t provide a third.
 Trust me, I’ve heard it all.
 Some clients—bad ones—are focused on quantity, not quality.
 This makes where you draw the line clearer.

 - Revisions.
 Specify how many rounds of design refinements or revisions are included.
 Alternatively, this could be a set amount of time (x number of hours).
 The caveat with number of rounds is the potential for the client to make tons of revisions at each draft.
 The caveat with time is that the client cannot readily tell where they are with that time, as they can with drafts.
 Regardless of which way you choose, I suggest using the words “up to” and “of decreasing complexity.”
 So if they get “up to 2 rounds of revisions of decreasing complexity,” they shouldn’t be rewriting and sending all new text on round 2.
 Believe me.
 I speak from experience.
 I once had a client I did a conference brochure for, fitting in and formatting an insane amount of content.
 On the second draft, they sent all new text, no changes were tracked, so I had no idea what had changed.
 I had to redo most of the work.
 I felt I couldn’t technically charge for that because the number of drafts had not yet been exceeded.
 So I sucked it up.
 Then, after turning it around for the client to review again, I expected an approval to send it to the printer.
 Instead, the client said, “Oh.
 We still have another round of revisions left, right?
 OK, let me see what other changes we can make.”
-I’m sure you can imagine just how furious I was, which lead me to put this very line in all contracts since then!
+I’m sure you can imagine just how furious I was, which lead me to put this very line in all design contracts since then!

 - Amount and type of content.
 You can reference a file if they sent you a Word document to review beforehand, or an approximate page count.
 I sometimes even list approximately how many graphics, photos or sidebars there are.
 That way, if what the client ends up sending you exceeds that or the content changes drastically, you can let them know it’s out of scope—meaning more work and will cost more.
 A note about referencing page count, whether it’s for a publication or a website.
 In publishing, a standard page is considered to be 250 words, and web pages vary in length, of course.
 So it’s necessary to base what you consider a page on a constant measurement.
 Say, for example, that you price a book for one client, who had 80 pages in Word, and use it as the basis to estimate a similar book for another client down the road.
 The first client could have crammed in a lot more words per page in smaller type size and half-inch margins in their Word document, and the second client could have fewer words per page because they used 1-inch margins.
 Using the measurement of 250 words per page makes sure you’re always comparing apples to apples to understand how many pages you’re dealing with—before laying them out.
 I emphasize “before laying them out,” because your design choices will affect the laid-out book and how many pages it contains.
 But, hopefully, you get the idea.
 It’s about setting some parameters to provide more accurate estimates now and in the future.

-There are various rates to include in your estimates and contracts: flat, hourly, a combination of the two, and minimum rates.
+There are various rates to include in your design estimates and contracts: flat, hourly, a combination of the two, and minimum rates.

 I recommend flat rates for most work, especially creative work, as opposed to charging by the hour, which, personally, I’d only do if it’s for updating a brochure or content on a website, something minor.
 I also like flat rates for work where you have an idea of how long something will take and you’re really fast and good at it.
 While you could charge hourly for that work, if it takes you less time to do and the client can get it sooner, why should you be paid less, right?
 The value to the client hasn’t changed; it’s only increased.
 Plus, flat rates give the client a better idea of what to expect to pay.